ibm-cloud-docs/resiliency/cyberresiliency-overview.md

 * Nature: Unlike disasters, which are typically random natural events, cyberattacks are targeted, well-planned, and engineered for maximum impact.
 * [Recovery Point Objective](#x3429911){: term} (RPO) considerations: While disaster recovery aims at reducing RPO and returning services with minimum data loss, some effects of cyberattacks might be latent, and so the recovery point is not always known.
 The goal is to restore to a clean state even if it would mean a greater RPO and data loss.
 * Backup copies: Ransomware attacks are known to target backup copies, either destroying or corrupting them.
 Unlike disaster recovery, the latest backup copy might be inappropriate for cyber resiliency.
-Multiple backups are maintained and a typical 3-2-1 rule of backups is extended to 3-2-1-1-0, i.e., 3 copies of data of which 2 are stored in separate media with 1 in a different location and 1 offline, and at least a copy with 0 errors.
-The offline copy helps ensure a physical air-gap and having at least 1 valid recovery point helps ensure that we can successfully recover to it.
+Follow an enhanced version of the 3-2-1 backup rule, called 3-2-1-1-0.
+This means you maintain three copies of data, with two stored on different types of media, one in a separate location, and another kept offline to provide a physical air-gap.
+Additionally, at least one backup is verified to be error-free, ensuring a reliable recovery point.
+The offline copy helps protect against cyber threats, while the error-free backup ensures successful data recovery when needed.
 * Isolation: A valid recovery point means that we periodically restore and test backups for recoverability in a clean and isolated environment to help ensure that any malicious code does not affect the rest of the environment.
 Forensic analysis to analyze the extent of the attack and the threat vector itself might need a separate isolated environment.

 For more information, see [cyber recovery versus disaster recovery: What’s the difference?](https://www.ibm.com/think/topics/cyber-recovery-vs-disaster-recovery){: external}.